Dog Breed Guide – Saint Bernards

 All You Need to Know About Saint Bernards

-Saint Bernard’s also are known as Alpine Mountain Dogs or Alpine Cattle Dogs.
-They are large breed working dogs that originated from the Western Alps in Italy and Switzerland.
-They are thought to be descendants of molosser type of dogs brought into the Alps by the ancient Romans.
+Saint Bernards are also known as Alpine Mountain Dogs or Alpine Cattle Dogs.
+They are large working dogs that originated from the Western Alps in Italy and Switzerland.
+They are thought to be descendants of molosser -type dogs brought into the Alps by the ancient Romans.

-They were breed to work as rescue dogs at the Great Bernard pass hospice built by the Italian monk Bernard of Menthon.
+They were bred to work as rescue dogs at the Great Bernard pass hospice built by the Italian monk Bernard of Menthon.

-Originally the St. Bernard’s were the size of the German Shepherd dogs but have grown in size as kennel clubs and dog shows placed more emphasizes on the appearance over the dog’s working ability along with a closed studbook.
+Originally, St. Bernards were the size of German Shepherd dogs but have grown in size as kennel clubs and dog shows placed more emphasis on appearance over the dog’s working ability, along with a closed studbook.

-St. Bernards are known for their easy-going and friendly persona.
-They rank 49 out of 191 in popularity according to the American Kennel Club.
+St. Bernards are known for their easy-going and friendly personalities.
+In 2022, they ranked 56 out of 199 in popularity according to the American Kennel Club.

 Physical Characteristics